prasunakunasani/AAFCjavaJunitLearning/README.md

     - called beanScope-applicationContext.xml
 - project can have multiple config files - you just have to reference the one you want
 - Clean up beanScope-applicationContext.xml
-    - delete everythign except the fortuneService and myCoach
+    - delete everything except the fortuneService and myCoach
     - right now, the beans are singletons
 - In BeanScopeDemoApp.java, when the Beans are loaded, since default is singleton scope, the same reference is used.
     - comparing the object reference to see if they are pointing to the same area in memory can be acheived through a boolean